-- Apply strategic and creative thinking
+- Critical and innovative thinking

 Prospective interns must be currently enrolled in a degree program at an accredited college or university; be considered rising undergraduate juniors or seniors, graduate students, or post-doctoral students; and remain academically enrolled throughout the internship.

 AARP also considers non-traditional interns who are looking to re-enter the workforce or change careers.
 This may include those who have previously graduated from college and enrolled in a continuing education program.

 At AARP, the health and well-being of our candidates, employees, and members is a top priority.
 As a result of the COVID pandemic, all non-essential employees will continue to work remotely through the end of 2020.
 AARP has established social distancing policies to ensure the safety of our essential employees.Benefits Offered

 Internships are non-exempt positions and are not eligible for employee benefits.

 More information on AARP internships may be found here: https://careers.aarp.org/interns/?level=Intern